 The Tom Hardy combo above is a great example of a perfectly matched tie clip and suit.
 The look Hardy has gone for is 1920s English so there are pinstripes, patterns and a contrasting club collar dress shirt (rounded collars).
 With so many elements going on, a gold tie bar in a slim tooth design is just enough to add a final polish to the look without going overboard.

 Matching Tie Clips To Suit Separates

-The wonders of suit separates allows for a more casual feel to a formal look.
+The wonders of suit separates allow for a more casual feel to a formal look.
 As such, tie bar and tie clip colours can also follow suit.
-There’s no real rules when matching tie bars to suit separates but there are guidelines.
+There are no real rules when matching tie bars to suit separates but there are guidelines.
 Clashing or heavily opposing colours will probably be harder on the eyes – think a navy suit with a blue tie and hot pink tie bar – a more conservative hue would work much better here.

 Tie Clip FAQ

 No. This is like wearing suspenders with a belt – pointless.
 Your vest should hold your neckwear in place, so there is no need to wear a tie bar with your suit.
 Still, the decision should be yours.
 Most tie accessories are made out of metal like alloy, brass ,stainless steel and sterling silver.
 The more elaborate selections are embellished with pearls, gemstones, enamel and glass.
 Clean them as you would any other jewellery.
 Keep them polished with a soft cloth and avoid getting them wet.
 Store in a tie bar case or a separate bag to prevent scratches.

 Should you wear a tie bar with a vest?

 How should I care for my tie bars?